-Hardy Road from Paris Road to Ferrero Boulevard is approximately 2.5 km of uninterrupted arterial flow.
-On-road bike lanes are provided in both directions, adjacent to intermittent paved and unpaved, narrow shoulders.
+Hardy Road from Paris Road to Ferrero Boulevard is approximately 2.5 km of uninterrupted arterial flow with a level crossing of the double tracked CN main line with barriers and flashing for protection.
+Onroad bike lanes are provided in both directions, adjacent to intermittent paved and unpaved, narrow shoulders.

-An upgrade of the road to provide wider bikes lanes and wider formal paved shoulders throughout would provide for a more comfortable user experience for all modes.
+An upgrade of the road to provide wider bikes lanes and wider formal paved shoulders throughout, with appropriate measures at the level rail crossing, would provide for a more comfortable user experience for all modes.
 This would also improve the efficiency of the existing two vehicle lanes.